elomaur/100-days-of-code/log.md

 **Today's Progress**: Completed the challenge after much struggle.
 It's still not all together but I am moving on to the next lesson.
 I will come back to it later.
 Started inheritance in C#

 **Thoughts:** Exercise completed.

+# R1 Day23: November 15, 2018

+**Today's Progress**: Finished inheritance challenge and did some practice on HackerRank

+**Thoughts:** I seem to be learning a lot more by doing challenges and watching less videos.